ricketytoc/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The user enters an invalid attribute.
     * 1a1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends.

 * 1b.
 The user enters multiple attributes.
     * 1b1.
-EmployeeManager shows an error message.
+EmployeeManager shows an error message.<br>
       Use case ends.

 **Use case: UC9 - Export data file**